-Figure 13: The 10 Year capital and disposal plan by Asset Class
+Figure 13: The 10 Year Plan by Asset Class

-Over the next ten (10) years Council anticipates to spend a total of \$270M for renewing, improving, disposing and increasing our assets.
-Of that 10 year plan a large proportion of that total has been allocated for renewing Council's assets, the total renewal projection is\$204M.
+Over the next ten (10) years Council anticipates spending a total of \$291M for renewing, improving, disposing and increasing our assets.
+Of that 10 year plan a large proportion of that total has been allocated for renewing Council's assets, the total renewal projection is\$218M.